mtumilowicz/rust-rocket-workshop/README.txt

             * reference stored in some data structure must enclose that of the data structure
     * entirely compile-time
         * at run time, a reference is nothing but an address
-    * is part of type and has no run-time representation
     * every type in Rust has a lifetime
     * function signatures with lifetimes have a few constraints:
         * any reference must have an annotated lifetime.